House passes bill to end ranked choice voting option for Utah cities

 Potter hopes Senate Republicans, who fill 23 of the 29 seats, stop HB290 in committee before it faces a floor vote.

-The bill’s floor sponsor in the Senate, Majority Whip Ann Milner, R-Ogden, says regardless of the potential benefits of ranked choice voting, the state’s pilot program should be put on hold until the political climate surrounding elections has cooled down.
+The bill’s floor sponsor in the Senate, Majority Whip Ann Millner, R-Ogden, says regardless of the potential benefits of ranked choice voting, the state’s pilot program should be put on hold until the political climate surrounding elections has cooled down.

-“Right now there’s lots of questions about voting and making sure that we have integrity in our voting process,” Milner told the Deseret News.
+“Right now there’s lots of questions about voting and making sure that we have integrity in our voting process,” Millner told the Deseret News.
 “A lot of people don’t understand ranked choice voting because it’s a very different way to actually process an election.
 And I think we need to really help clarify that the voting process has integrity. ...
 So I’m trying to simplify it and make sure that people will rebuild confidence in our election system.”

 Utah County Clerk Aaron Davidson told the Deseret News he did his own analysis of ranked choice voting following the 2023 municipal elections.
 That year saw Lehi experience a chaotic ranked choice city council election with 17 candidates on the ballot.

-Davidson said a comparison with Lehi’s municipal elections in 2021 and 2019 shows a significant decrease in voter turnout.
-He also said his attempt to do a “physical, manual audit to figure out how the votes are tabulated” revealed the ranked choice process, particularly if elections go several rounds, “gets really, really complicated” and sometimes produces unexpected results.
+Davidson said a comparison with Lehi’s municipal elections in 2021 and 2019 shows a significant decrease in voter turnout — a claim that was disputed by another lawmaker during a floor speech.
+Davidson also said his attempt to do a “physical, manual audit to figure out how the votes are tabulated” revealed the ranked choice process, particularly if elections go several rounds, “gets really, really complicated” and sometimes produces unexpected results.

 “I just feel that ranked choice voting tried to fix a problem that wasn’t necessarily there just based upon different views of the traditional voting method,” Davidson said.
 “And I think ranked choice voting has to prove itself to be way better than what the current system is, and it didn’t do it.”

-Note: Correction: An earlier version of this article misidentified Rep. Matthew Gwynn, R-Farr West, as speaking in opposition to the bill.
-It was a different lawmaker who spoke in opposition, he was in favor of the bill and voted for it.